GCSE in London 2026

 GCSE schools in London

 What is a GCSE?
-GCSE can be translated into Russian as a general certificate of secondary education.
+GCSE is a general certificate of secondary education.
 It is highly valued by schools, colleges and employers.
 The qualification mainly involves studying the theory of the subject along with research work, some subjects also involve practical work.

 If a student plans to continue studying at higher education institution, they may need final exams in certain subjects.
 Most universities and colleges require five GCSE grades A*- C, including English and mathematics.